Skip to content

 HSRP tracking

 Priority alone is not enough.
-If Dist1 loses its upstream link but VLAN 10 stays up, it may remain active and blackhole traffic.
-Track the upstream path and reduce priority when it fails.
+If DSW1 loses its uplink but VLAN 10 stays up, DSW1 stays active and drops traffic.
+Track the uplink and lower the priority when it fails.

 track 10 interface GigabitEthernet1/0/48 line-protocol